 The journey begins with earning a Bachelor of Science in Nursing (BSN), a four-year undergraduate degree.
 This program forms the foundation of nursing practice, with coursework covering:

-• Core Sciences: Anatomy, physiology, microbiology, pharmacology, and pathophysiology.
+- Core Sciences: Anatomy, physiology, microbiology, pharmacology, pathophysiology.

-• Nursing Practice: Patient care principles, health assessments, and nursing research.
+- Nursing Practice: Patient care principles, health assessments, nursing research.

-During this phase, many aspiring CRNAs explore areas of nursing that interest them, such as surgical or critical care.
-Academic excellence is crucial, as nurse anesthesia programs are highly competitive and often favor applicants with strong GPAs.
+During this phase, many aspiring CRNAs explore areas like surgical or critical care nursing.
+Academic excellence is key, as CRNA programs are highly competitive and favor strong GPAs.

 2. Critical Care Nursing Experience – 1–2 Years (or more)

-After obtaining RN licensure, candidates must gain 1-2 years of full-time critical care experience, although many successful applicants have 2-3 years or more.
-This step is pivotal for developing advanced clinical skills.
+After RN licensure, candidates gain 1–2 years of full-time critical care experience, though many applicants complete 2–3 years+.
+This step is essential for developing advanced clinical skills.

 Critical Care Responsibilities:

-• Proficiency in mechanical ventilation, hemodynamic monitoring, and complex pharmacological therapies.
+- Using mechanical ventilation, hemodynamic monitoring, and advanced pharmacology.

 Key Skills Developed: